510: The Painted Hills

 Boy, Dutch elm can strike quick.

-Dutch elm disease is a fungus that attacks elm trees, killing them sometimes within a month.
+Dutch elm disease is a fungus that attacks elm trees, sometimes killing them within a month.
 It is spread by the elm bark beetle, which carries the fungus spores on its shell.

 Anthrax is a thrash metal band that formed in New York City in 1981; their 1985 album Spreading the Disease was enormously influential.
+Guitarist Scott Ian thought the name, spotted in a biology textbook, sounded “sufficiently evil.”

 This music, known to pop culture as the theme to Stanley Kubrick’s 2001: A Space Odyssey, is actually called Also Sprach Zarathustra (Thus Spoke Zarathustra) by German composer Richard Strauss (1864-1949).
 The piece is named for a book by philosopher Friedrich Nietzsche (1844-1900).
+The famous fanfare used in 2001 is from the first section, “Sunrise.”

 Shep’s back, and this time it’s personal.